 Congratulations on the approval of your Invasive Mussel Monitoring Grant!

 Here are a few things you need to know about managing your Invasive Mussel Monitoring Grant:

 Please note that your project final approval is subject to entering into a Conditional Grant Agreement with HCTF.
-You will receive two copies of a Conditional Grant Agreement and an accompanying checklist.
-Please read your grant agreement carefully, and complete all requirements on the checklist before returning to HCTF.
+You will receive a notification from HCTF via DocuSign to sign your agreement electronically when it is ready.
+Please read your grant agreement carefully, and complete all requirements before returning to HCTF.